chengjr1009/iSTAY/README.md

 output of `Stay_Single()`, can use `ggStay_analysis()` to plot the relationship between stability and diversity information.
-For stability-profile, following sets order q from 0.1 to 2.0 in increments of 0.1, and uses 22-years biomass of only two plots “B1A04” and “B4A14” to avoid too complicated graph; For diversity-stability relationship, following use the default setting of order q (q = 1 and q = 2) and use 22-years biomass of all 76 plots.
+For stability-profile, following sets order q from 0.1 to 2.0 in increments of 0.1, and uses 22-years biomass of only two plots “B1A04” and “B4A14”, to avoid an overly complicated graph.
+For diversity-stability relationship, following use the default setting of order q (q = 1 and q = 2) and use 22-years biomass of all 76 plots.

 Run the following code to view the first ten rows of the output: